Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search: Problem Statement

 \section{Problem Statement}

-The linear instantaneous mixing system of UBSS in the noiseless case can be expressed as:
+The linear instantaneous mixing system of UBSS, in the noiseless case, can be expressed as:

-where $T$ is the number of time (or transformed domain) samples and $m$ mixture signals (the rows of mixture matrix, $\textbf{X}$) are represented by linear and instantaneous mixing of $n > m$ unknown source signals (the rows of sources matrix, $\textbf{S}$) and an unknown mixing matrix, $\textbf{A}$.
-For our purposes, Equation (\ref{UBSSEQ}) is presented in vector form as follows:
+where $T$ represents the number of time (or transformed domain) samples, and the $m$ mixture signals (rows of the mixture matrix, $\textbf{X}$) result from the linear and instantaneous mixing of $n > m$ unknown source signals (rows of the source matrix, $\textbf{S}$) with an unknown mixing matrix, $\textbf{A}$.
+For our purposes, we present Equation (\ref{UBSSEQ}) in vector form as follows: